indietyp/python-101/src/00-introduction/README.md

 and [Git Cheat Sheet](../06-appendix/01-git-cheat-sheet.md).
 The Git cheat sheet is only applicable if you are using the Git repository for the exercises (recommended for people with Git experienced, or who have attended the Git 101 or Git 102 course).

+After every session, you are able to give feedback on the course, this feedback can be anonymous or not, it is up to you.
+The feedback form can be found [here].
+(It is not mandatory to give feedback, but it is appreciated, it allows us to improve the course.)